William Barton (heraldist): The Great Seal

 In 1789, Washington (who had meanwhile been elected President) nominated Barton as a Judge of the Western Territory.
 Barton declined the appointment.

 Later publications

 In 1787, Barton was elected to Benjamin Franklin's American Philosophical Society.
 In 1791, his uncle, David Rittenhouse, became the Society's second president, after Franklin's death in 1790.

-By 1800, William moved back to Lancaster.
+By 1798, William moved back to Lancaster, and ran in Pennsylvania's 7th congressional district that year as the Democratic-Republican nominee, overwhelmingly losing to incumbent John W. Kittera.
 In 1802, he published a lengthy treatise entitled A Dissertation on the Freedom of Navigation and Maritime Commerce, and such Rights of States Relative Thereto, as are founded on the Law of Nations.
 He dedicated this work to Thomas Jefferson, who was the President of the United States at the time, as well as the president of the American Philosophical Society.

-In 1813, he published Memoirs of the life of David Rittenhouse.
+In 1813, he published Memoirs of the Life of David Rittenhouse.
 Jefferson had already subscribed for six copies.
 Former President John Adams, who received a copy of the book from Barton, wrote in an 1814 letter to Jefferson: